 - Accurate representation of the patient’s facial features, allowing for precise surgical planning and evaluation of results.

-- High-quality images that can be used for patient education, marketing, and showcasing the surgeon’s expertise.
+- High-quality images can be used for patient education, marketing, and showcasing the surgeon’s expertise.

 - Standardized images that allow for consistent comparisons between pre-and postoperative photographs.